drsteinkauz/drsteinkauz.github.io/_publications/tgrl.md

 * **Training Formulation.** The reward is formulated to support locomotion primitives: straight-line tracking, clockwise and counterclockwise in-place turning.
 The performance is compared with MLP-based SAC and other RL baselines.

 ![SAC with GNN-based policy](/images/tgrl_pipeline.jpg) *Figure 2: Overview of the proposed morphology-aware GNN-SAC framework for tensegrity robot locomotion.
-The Soft Actor-Critic (SAC) algorithm integrates a graph neural network (GNN)-based policy that encodes the robot’s topology via message passing among end-cap nodes.
+The Soft Actor-Critic (SAC) algorithm integrates a graph neural network (GNN)-based policy that encodes the robot's topology via message passing among end-cap nodes.
 The actor generates tendon length commands based on structured observations, enabling morphology-aware learning in both simulation and real-world environments.*

 ## Experimental Results